 Failure To Diagnose

 $400,000 Settlement.
-Ben Stringer represented a woman who suffered an internal injury during surgery.
+It represented a woman who suffered an internal injury during surgery.
 The injury allowed the woman’s intestinal contents to leak into her abdomen, which resulted in an infection that traveled into the woman’s blood stream.
 The infection became life threatening and resulted in a hospital stay of more than a month.
 The client suffered chronic fatigue, memory loss and muscle atrophy and weakness.

 Confidential Settlement.
 David Ansley successfully represented a couple whose 9-year-old son died on Christmas Eve because health care providers misdiagnosed the boy’s condition as precocious puberty as opposed to adrenal gland cancer.